bitlabstudio/django-libs/docs/middlewares.rst

 CustomSentry404CatchMiddleware
 ------------------------------

+Make sure to add `user-agents` to your ``requirements.txt``.

 Use this instead of the middleware provided by raven.
 It allows you to define a list of regex strings in the setting ``RAVEN_IGNORABLE_USER_AGENTS``.
 This way you can stop reporting for nasty spiders crawling your site and testing all kinds of weird non-existant URLs.

+This middleware also uses user-agents to parse the user agent string and determine the device.
+If the device family equals ``Spider``, the request will be ignored.
+If you don't want to block all spiders like this, set ``RAVEN_IGNORE_SPIDERS = False``.

 ErrorMiddleware